 Located on the Big Bay de Noc is the historic ghost town of Fayette, Michigan.
 Fayette is now part of the Fayette Historic National Park, but the town was an industrial community known for manufacturing charcoal pig iron during its prime days.
 Visiting the national park will offer an opportunity to travel back in time and see what life was like in the late 1800s as visitors walk through Fayette’s living museum.

 In 1867, Fayette Brown, an agent of Jackson Iron company, chose the Upper Peninsula site to establish an iron-smelting operation.
 To honor the founder, the town was named Fayette.
 Over the next twenty-four years, the town would be home to roughly 500 residents, including locals and those who traveled from Canada, northern Europe, and the British Isles to work the iron factories.

-The town’s two blast furnaces produce 229,288 tons of iron while in operation from 1867-1891.
+The town’s two blast furnaces produced 229,288 tons of iron from 1867-1891.
 Iron was in high demand after the Civil War, and Fayette was one of the top iron producers.
-Once the need for iron started to decline and Fayette’s purifying resources were running low, the Jackson Iron Company shut down and ceased all iron-smelting operations.
+Once the need for iron declined and Fayette’s purifying resources ran low, the Jackson Iron Company shut down and ceased all iron-smelting operations.

 By 1905, the Kensington Post Office was closed, and only four families remained in the town.
 In the 1950s, what remained of Kensington was demolished and leveled to make way for the Kensington Metropark and I-96.

 The Kensington Cemetery, some relics, and a few foundations throughout the Kensington Nature Center and Metropark trail are all that remain of Kensington.